EBZebra/docs/edge/source/guide/printingGuide.md

 	});

-The `callback` object in the [connect](../api/printingzebra#mconnect) method will be a `string` containing one of the [PRINTER_STATUS...](../api/printingzebra#Constants) constants.
-For example:
+The `callback` object in the [connect method](../api/printingzebra#mconnect) will be a `string` containing a [PRINTER_STATUS...](../api/printingzebra#Constants) constant such as:

 - PRINTER_STATUS_SUCCESS
 - PRINTER_STATUS_ERR_NETWORK
 - PRINTER_STATUS_ERR_TIMEOUT

 ## 4- Retrieve Printer State
-You can also check information about the printer using the [requestState](../api/printingzebra#mrequestState) method, which returns the information in a callback object.
-The first parameter of this method is an array that lists the items to find.
-These are [PRINTER_STATE...](../api/printing#Constants) constants.
-For example:
+Check the printer state using the [requestState method](../api/printingzebra#mrequestState), which returns the information in a callback object.
+The first parameter of this method is an array that lists the items to find, which are [PRINTER_STATE...](../api/printing#Constants) constants such as:

 - PRINTER_STATE_IS_COVER_OPENED
 - PRINTER_STATE_IS_DRAWER_OPENED